pieterbork/Jarvis/README.md

 ## Acknowledgments

+* Thanks to https://github.com/signal-golang for the textsecure project
-* Thanks to https://github.com/jaraco/googlevoice for the unofficial API
+* Thanks to https://gitlab.com/morph027 for the signal-web-gateway project